TehGM/Wolfringo/docs/guides/commands/help-command.md

         builder.PrependedPrefix = this._options.Prefix;     // set your prefix - here using the value from CommandsOptions
         builder.SpaceCategories = true;                     // set whether there should be additional spaces between categories builder.SummarySeparator = " == ";                  // string that separates command name and summary.
 Default is "    - " (4 spaces, dash, and one more space).
+        builder.ListCommandsWithoutSummaries = true;        // if set to false, commands without [Summary] set will not be listed

         string result = builder.GetCommandsList();          // build the list
         if (string.IsNullOrWhiteSpace(result))              // if no commands found, the result will be empty